How to prove a genuine relationship

 Consider whether you need tailored advice based on your particular circumstances

-Prepare written accounts from both partners describing your relationship history
+People often prepare written accounts from both partners describing their relationship history.

-Consult with an immigration lawyer if your situation involves partner visa application complexity
+People sometimes consult an immigration lawyer where their situation involves partner visa application complexity.

 How LawConnect can help

 Proving a genuine relationship can feel complex, especially when the outcome carries real consequences for your future.
-Whether you're navigating partner visa requirements, responding to a visa refusal, or establishing your relationship status in family law proceedings, clarity about what evidence matters is essential.
+Whether a matter involves partner visa requirements, a visa refusal, or establishing relationship status in family law proceedings, clarity about what evidence is relevant is often helpful.

 LawConnect provides personalised legal information through our AI legal assistant.
 You can ask questions about what types of evidence are typically considered, how to organise your documentation, or what the process might look like in your situation.
 The AI helps you understand general legal information and the range of options that may be available to you.